I. Introduction and Mission Statement

 IV.
 Candidacy, Comprehensive Final Examination, and Graduation

 Students become degree candidates when they have completed twenty-six credit hours of course work and submit the Application for Degree/Comprehensive Exam form, available in the office of the College of Graduate Studies.
 This form must be completed by October 1 for fall graduation, February 1 for spring graduation, and June 1 for summer graduation.
-The graduate student must also submit an Application for Candidacy to the David L. Walters Department of Music.
+The graduate student must also submit a Final Semester Plan to the David L. Walters Department of Music.
 This application will consist of the individualized Course of Study with completed courses indicated, and remaining courses, thesis, recital or other work to completed, delineated.
 A graduate faculty committee will be formed at this time, consisting of the major professor, department head, and an additional music professor with whom the student has studied.

 All graduate music candidates must complete a final comprehensive examination.
 This examination will cover all relevant portions of degree course work and will be administered during the final semester of study by the candidate’s graduate faculty committee.
 The examination will be in two parts: written and oral.
 The four-hour written examination will cover music theory, history and literature, and the area of the candidate’s concentration (music education, for example).
 An analysis of the candidate’s answers will structure the second part of the final examination, a one-hour oral examination.
 The written and oral portions of the examination will not be administered on the same day, and the student is encouraged to confer with the graduate faculty committee between the two portions of the examination.
 Scheduling of the final examination is the candidate’s responsibility.
 An unsuccessful examination may be retaken only once.